eli-lawrence/cpts484-TheiaProject/Phase 2/USER_MANUAL.md

     *   It announces: *"No response detected.
 Calling your emergency contact."*

 ### Resetting After an Emergency Call
 After an emergency call is simulated, a **"Person is OK Now"** button will appear.
 Click this to reset the system and return to normal operation.
+You may also respond with verbal command saying that they are okay.

 ## 5. Companion Settings

 You can customize the application to fit your needs.
 Click the **"Companion Settings"** link at the top of the home page or say "Open settings".

 ### Configurable Options
+*   **User Name:** The name of the person using the app.
+*   **Age:** The age of the person using the app.
 *   **Emergency Contact Name:** The name of the person to contact in an emergency.
 *   **Emergency Contact Phone:** The phone number to dial.
 *   **Language:** Choose between English (US) and English (UK).